Piezo-deformable Mirrors for Active Mode Matching in Advanced LIGO: Results

 \subsection{Defocus range of the piezo-deformable mirror}

 The piezo-deformable mirror actively changes the radius of curvature of the mirror when an external voltage is applied.
-We use the Zygo interferometer to measure the surface profile of the mirror in the assembled piezo-deformable mirror.
+We use the Zygo interferometer to measure the surface profile of the mirror in the assembled piezo-deformable mirror~\cite{zygo}.
 At different values of the piezo drive (from 0~V to 200~V), we measure the surface profile with a pixel resolution of 192~$\mu$m and with 100 averages.
 The surface profile was fit to linear and quadratic order over a circular region with a diameter of 25~mm.
 The quadratic term measures the defocus and the linear term measures the tilt of the mirror surface.
-The piezo-deformable mirrors offer an active operating range of \quarterrange~mD over 150~V of an external voltage.
+Averaging the measured operating range from three different piezo-deformable mirror assemblies, each tested at different values of pre-loader torques, the piezo-deformable mirror offer an active operating range of \quarterrange~mD over 150~V of an external voltage.
 The PZT in the design can be driven up to 200~V offering an operating range of \fullrange~mD.
 The pre-loader was torqued to different values to change the static defocus of the mirror.
 We find the change in preload from the minimum of 25~in-lbs to a maximum of 100~in-lbs offers approximately \staticrange~mD of static adjustment range, see Fig.~\ref{fig:5mm-Al-Range}.